ECCC-MSC/open-data/docs/msc-data/dynamic_hydrographic_products_riops/readme_riops_S111-datamart-alpha_en.md

 ## Tiles extents
 Each S-111 data file is a 1x1 degrees regular bounding box tiled subset of RIOPS surface currents data.

-## Grid mapping
+## Tiles Grid mapping
-The data coding format 3 (Ungeorectified gridded data or point set data at one or more times) of the  IHO S-111 format specification  is used because it allows to directly use RIOPS data, which itself use a a polar stereographic grid, without any interpolation.
+The usage of the [EPSG:4326](https://epsg.io/4326) CRS and the data coding format 3 (Ungeorectified gridded data or point set data at one or more times) of the IHO S-111 format specification allows the direct usage, without any interpolation, of RIOPS data which itself use a north-polar stereographic projection with 5km resolution at the standard parallel 60° N.

-## Currents data objects
+## S-111 surface currents data objects
-S-111 currents data objects are expressed as a Speed(in knots) and a Direction(navigation angle 0-360) using the [HDF5 H5T_COMPOUND type](https://bitbucket.hdfgroup.org/pages/HDFFV/hdf5doc/master/browse/html/cpplus_RM/class_h5_1_1_comp_type.html) to represent each RIOPS grid point data.
+S-111 surface currents data objects are expressed as a Speed(in knots) and a Direction(navigation angle 0°-360°) data object using the [HDF5 H5T_COMPOUND type](https://bitbucket.hdfgroup.org/pages/HDFFV/hdf5doc/master/browse/html/cpplus_RM/class_h5_1_1_comp_type.html) to represent each RIOPS grid point data.

 Example of one currents data objects structure for one tile for one timestamp: